 Sphere of Operations

-FP&M’s sphere of operations extends to the entire 936-acre UW campus and includes buildings and grounds, walkways and roadways, parking lots, vehicles, and utility generation and distribution systems.
+FP&M’s sphere of operations extends to the entire 939-acre UW campus and includes buildings and grounds, walkways and roadways, parking lots, vehicles, and utility generation and distribution systems.
 On the main campus, this includes 420 buildings containing more than 17 million assignable square feet (ASF) of academic and research space and more than 25 million total gross square feet (GSF).
 More than 120 of these buildings house major instructional and research facilities.
 More than 83 percent of these buildings are at least 25 years old and 79 percent are at least 35 years old.
+Thirteen miles of roads, 60 miles of sidewalks, 100 parking lots and 60 bus stops comprise campus mobility surfaces.
 There are also more than 9,500 acres of off-campus property.

 The annual operating budget of FP&M is $227 million.
-FP&M has also managed $3 billion of capital projects since 2000.
+FP&M has also managed more than $3 billion of capital projects since 2000.

 Plans and Reports